Applications: Applications can be only made through online portal www.nextbigideacontest.com

-Selection : The selection process begins in the month of August and ends in the month of September
+Selection: The evaluation process begins in the month of August and ends in the month of September.

-Trip to Canada : Selected participants travel Canada for market exposure program in the month of November
+Market Access Trip: Selected participants travel to Canada for the market access exposure program in the month of November.

-Last date for application: Please refer homepage for deadline for application.
-Any change in deadline will be reflected on website.
+Last date for application: 30th August 2019 is the deadline to apply for Next BIG Idea contest 2019.
+Any change in deadline will be reflected on the website and social media.

 The Contest is open only to legal residents of India who have reached the age of majority at the time of entry and who meet the following conditions:

 An employee, officer, director, representative or agent of either Ryerson University, the BSE Institute Limited or the Government of Ontario, Government of British Columbia, Government of Alberta (the “Contest Sponsors”), its parent, subsidiary or related companies or, if applicable, any of their respective advertising or promotion agencies, or any other company or individual engaged in the provision of goods or services related to this Contest (collectively, the “Contest Parties”), or A member of the immediate family (parent, child, sibling, or spouse) or household (whether related or not), of any of the above individuals.